HomeFront Inspection, LLC 303.777.8025

 This is why you will find different prices for home inspections.
 As a rule, the cheep inspections are inexperienced and unqualified inspectors.
 They try to do 5 or 6 inspections a day.
 However, when a quality home inspection takes 3 hours, you know those who do 5 inspections a day are not doing a complete inspection.
 Can you afford to take that chance?

-Example: A Smart Car and a Cadillac are both cars.
+A Smart Car and a Cadillac are both cars.
 You can't buy a Cadillac for the price of a Smart Car.
+Nor can you expect a Smart Car to perform like a Cadillac.
+Same is true with Inspectors

 To help with the problem of no regulations, There are associations for home inspectors to join.
 These associations are designed to govern the inspection business.
 However, it is not a requirement to belong to any inspector association.